Reviews You Can Rely On

 Rope Handling Protection

-Whether it's a day at the crag or a multiday big wall epic, wearing gloves while you belay, coil rope, or aid climb can save your hands from a serious amount of abuse.
-We found the Black Diamond Transition gloves to offer the most protection for long days working with ropes.
-The Metolious Belay glove was another great option for serious days of work.
+Whether it's a day at the crag or a multi-day big wall epic, wearing gloves while you belay, coil rope, or aid climb can save your hands from a serious amount of abuse.
+Our testers prefer the strength and durability of the Metolius Belay which offered the most protection for long days working with ropes.
+However, we deemed the Black Diamond Transition to be the most comfortable for all-day use.

-While you don't always need a heavy-duty workhorse, gloves like the Black Diamond Crag Half-Finger simply don't offer the same full finger protection.
+While you don't always need a heavy-duty workhorse, gloves like the Black Diamond Crag Half-Finger and the Black Diamond Stone simply don't offer the same full finger protection.
 Crack climbing gloves are in a class of their own and won't offer any protection for rope handling as they don't have any palm or finger coverage.

 climbing glove - full-finger gloves are great for single-pitch cragging where you're...